Andy4495/AY3891x/README.md

 **EX4 - I/O Ports**
 This sketch demonstrates the use of the I/O ports on the AY-3-8910 or -8912.

+**EX5 - Serial Commands**
+This sketch allows you to send commands to the AY-3-891x chip through the serial port.
+It makes it easy to experiment with the various sound generation capabilities of the chip.

 References
 ----------
 + AY-3-891x [datasheet][1]